mihneavlad/vue_js_practice/README.md

 # install dependencies
 npm install

-# The app will run at http://localhost:8080/
+# compiles and hot-reloads for development at http://localhost:8080/
 npm run dev